Skip to Content

 Is a Short-Throw Projector Better?

-A short throw projector may be a better choice for you depending on your situation.
-Here are the pros and cons of using a short throw projector.
+A short-throw projector may be a better choice for you, depending on your situation.
+Here are the pros and cons of using a short-throw projector.

-Advantages of a Short Throw Projectors Disadvantages of a Short Throw Projectors
+Advantages of a Short-Throw Projector | Disadvantages of a Short-Throw Projector |

 We have made every effort to cover every possible solution for reducing the throw distance on a projector.
 You can probably find the right choice for you based on how eager you are to try these solutions for yourself.

-If you are interested in the idea of experimenting with your projector set up, setting up mirrors, trying different lenses, and researching the technical specs of your projector, you should probably follow up on what we suggested to make the most out of your projector.
+If you are interested in the idea of experimenting with your projector setup, setting up mirrors, trying different lenses, and researching the technical specs of your projector, you should probably follow up on what we suggested to make the most out of your projector.

 If you find the idea of setting up mirrors and looking into aftermarket parts for your projector, you are probably better off looking into a short-throw projector as a permanent solution.